Program Academic Policies

 All appeals concerning denied admissions to various aspects of the Teacher Education Program should be made in writing to the Chair of the Division of Education, who will, in turn, establish an Appeals Committee.
 The Appeals Committee will consist of the Chair of the Division of Education, the Vice President of Academic Affairs & Dean of the Faculty, two members of the Admissions Subcommittee of the Teacher Education Committee, and one member at large from the faculty.
 The Appeals Committee will interview the candidate, and the Chair of the Division of Education will make the Committee’s recommendation known to the candidate in writing.

 A candidate must re-apply to the college and to the Teacher Education Program if he or she has been absent for one or more semesters.
 This is in accordance with current College Catalog procedures.

 TaskStream™ is a Web-based electronic portfolio application which allows students to upload and share selected work via the World Wide Web.
 Students in various programs in our college must subscribe to TaskStream™ as part of the program’s requirements.

 TaskStream™ also has tools which allow students to create standards-based lesson plans, evaluation rubrics, instructional units, and their own personal Web-based portfolio.

 Materials uploaded to TaskStream™ are used as part of course requirements.
 They also are evaluated and used in our college’s accreditation reports.

-Beginning with EDU 201, candidates will create and maintain an electronic portfolio to document all the evidences required for program completion and licensure.
+Beginning with the first semester of the junior year, candidates will create and maintain an electronic portfolio to document all the evidences required for program completion and licensure.
 Common assignments from various courses will be submitted as part of the portfolio.

 Policy on Student Records